Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Introduction

 Evaluating third-party bot detection datasets and tools is inherently challenging: the ``ground truth'' is unknown or inaccessible to the public, and the only window of insight we have into bots on Twitter is through the datasets themselves.
 However, this does not make evaluation impossible.
 We can still gain a better understanding of what these datasets tell us by closely analyzing the datasets and how they relate to one another.

 Consider, for example, the dataset released by \citet{cresci2017the} (\data{cresci-2017}), one of the most widely used in the academic literature.
 This dataset consists of a pool of genuine human users, collections of fake followers, and several types of `spam bots': a diverse collection of accounts in this domain.
 The state-of-the-art model is a deep neural network using text data which achieves essentially perfect performance on this dataset \cite{kudugunta2018deep}.
 However, a closer inspection revealed something surprising: we can achieve near-state-of-the-art performance using a classifier that asks a single yes/no question of the data.
 In fact, there are at least two different yes/no questions which nearly separate the human and bot classes.
 These classifiers are shown in the left and middle decision trees in \Cref{fig:example-trees}.
-As we discuss later, we believe the left tree is an artifact of convenience sampling from \citet{cresci2015linguistically}, which concerns social sensing of natural disasters using Twitter.
-On the right of \Cref{fig:example-trees} we show another high-performing classifier for another popular dataset: \data{caverlee-2011} published in \cite{lee2011a}.
+The left tree is an artifact of convenience sampling from {\citet{avvenuti2017hybrid}}, which concerns social sensing of natural disasters using Twitter.\footnote{{A previous version of this paper speculated that the data might have been from a project related to \citet{cresci2015linguistically}'s work on the social sensing of earthquakes. \Citet{cresci2023demystifying} have since clarified that the data originated in the work of \citet{avvenuti2017hybrid}, which is on a similar topic and shares authors in common.}} On the right of \Cref{fig:example-trees} we show another high-performing classifier for another popular dataset: \data{caverlee-2011} published in \cite{lee2011a}.

 Again, a small number of yes/no questions distinguishes humans from bots with high accuracy.
-These results are not exceptional cases.
+These examples are not exceptional cases.
 As we will show, almost all of the other benchmark datasets we analyze admit high performance using very simple classifiers.

 How should we reconcile these results with our intuition that that bot detection is a difficult problem?
-One the one hand, it is possible that bot detection is inherently simpler than expected, and simple decision rules suffice.
+On the one hand, it is possible that bot detection is inherently simpler than expected, and simple decision rules suffice.
 On the other, perhaps the datasets themselves fail to capture anywhere near the true complexity of bot detection.
 If this is the case, then while simple decision rules perform well in-sample, their performance will be significantly worse when deployed.
 We provide evidence to support the latter hypothesis across a wide range of Twitter bot detection datasets.

 \paragraph{Our contributions.} In this work, we carefully examine widely used datasets for Twitter bot detection and explore their limitations.
 First, we demonstrate that simple decision rules perform nearly as well as the state-of-the-art models on benchmark datasets.
 Thus, each dataset only provides predictive signals of limited complexity.
 Because our simple decision rules allow us to transparently inspect the reasons for our classifiers' high performance, we find that predictive signals in the datasets likely reflect particular collection and labeling procedures, i.e., the processes for collecting accounts from Twitter and assigning a human or bot label to each account.